privefl/advr38book/docs/good-practices.md

 You can ask questions on Stack Overflow (using the tag `r`).
 You need to [make a great R reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) if you want your question to be answered.
 Sometimes, while making this reproducible example, you find the answer to your problem.

 If you're confident enough with your R skills, you can take the next step and [answer questions on Stack Overflow](https://stackoverflow.com/unanswered/tagged/r?tab=newest).
 It's a good way to increase your skills, or just to [procrastinate while writing a scientific manuscript](https://privefl.github.io/blog/one-month-as-a-procrastinator-on-stack-overflow/).

+You can also join communities, e.g. [join the French-speaking R community](https://join.slack.com/t/r-grrr/shared_invite/enQtMzI4MzgwNTc4OTAxLWZlOGZiZTBiMWU0NDQ3OTYzOGE1YThiODgwZWNhNWEyYjI4ZDJiNmNhY2YyYWI5YzFiOTFkNDYxYzkwODUwNWM) or [join the R-Ladies community](https://rladies-community-slack.herokuapp.com/).
+There are generally much friendlier and welcoming spaces as compared to Stack Overflow.